 The Counterintuitive Guide to Active Listening: Why Your Personality Type Sabotages Conversations (And How to Fix It)

-Let’s dive into the neuroscience, the personality patterns, and most importantly—the tactical fixes that actually work.
+This guide breaks down the neuroscience, the nine listening patterns, and the tactical fixes that actually work.

 The $37 Billion Problem Nobody Talks About